Dalgona/serum-site/pages/getting-started.md

 4. Open a web brower and navigate to your website.
 That's it!

 Congratulations!
 Yet it looks empty, you have successfully created and built your first website with Serum.
-Now continue reading [this document](%pages:docs/index) to customize your project and fill your website with your own contents.
+Now continue reading [documentations](%pages:docs/index) to customize your project and fill your website with your own contents.

 <!--### Configuration